nextest-rs/nextest/site/src/book/test-groups.md

 With this configuration:

-- Tests whose names start with `group::heavy::`, and tests that start with `group::light`, are both part of `my-group`.
+- Tests whose names start with `group::heavy::`, and tests that start with `group::light::`, are both part of `my-group`.
 - The `group::heavy::` tests will take up two slots within *both* global and group concurrency limits.
 - The `group::light::` tests will take up one slot within both limits.